alenakhineika/get-random-image/README.md

 In the project root directory create the `.env` file from the `.env.example` file and set all required values:

 - UNSPLASH_ACCESS_KEY - You can find [YOUR_ACCESS_KEY](https://unsplash.com/documentation#authorization) in user settings.
-- NODE_ENV - Use `development` or nothing for the local setup and use `production` for AWS Labmbda.
+- NODE_ENV - Use `development` or nothing for the local setup and use `production` for AWS Lambda.

 Call the lambda handler.